taidos/hypervm-taidos/README.md

 Those are with ISO image, not just the Panel ONLY ( thats oneonther reason i am doing this ) its near impossible to find one free panel solution this days.

-To contact me email me at taidos@sapo.pt or find me on discord: https://discord.gg/Y2ERCMHa8J
+To contact me email me at theislemen@outlook.pt or find me on discord: https://discord.gg/Y2ERCMHa8J